gauravchakrabarty/gauravchakrabarty.github.io/index.md

 <br>
 ##### Assignment 2: Vegetation Coding Challenge
 ##### [Vegetation](/html/vegetation.html)
 In this project, NDVI values are calculated and plotted for burned and un-burned areas over the period between 2018-2023.
-The Study area for this assignment is Cherry Canyon, Colorado, USA.
+The Study area for this assignment is Cherry Canyon, Colorado, USA. <br>
 <img src="/img/NDVI_cherry.png" width="600" height="300">
 <img src="/img/NDVI_plot.png" width="600" height="300">